xregistry/spec/core/spec.md

   - A value of `true` indicates that Resource of this type supports a separate document to be associated with it.

-- `groups.resources.readonly`
-  - Indicates if Resources of this type are updateable by a client.
-A value of `false` means that the server MUST support write operations on Resources of this type in general, even if not all clients or specific situations are supported.
-A value of `true` means that all `PUT`, `POST`, `PATCH` and `DELETE` operations on Resources of this type MUST generate an error.
-  - Type: Boolean (`true` or `false`, case sensitive).
-  - OPTIONAL.
-  - The default value is `false`.

 - `groups.resources.typemap`
   - When a Resource's metadata is serialized in a response and the `inline` feature is enabled, the server will attempt to serialize the Resource's